droibit/rxactivitylauncher/README.md

 ## Download

-Add the following code to module build.gradle.
+Add the following code to build.gradle.

 ```
 repositories {